All three models – neutral skintones, wearing Red Apple Red (blue based red lipstick)

 Strawberry Lips – a soft brick red, perfect for warm & neutral skin tones to dip your toes into the red lipstick waters.
 Pair this with Amor Caliente non-sticky lipgloss for a classic but soft look.
 Gingers with fair skin and light to medium hair look great in this shade.

-Gypsy Soul– a deeper brown-based red lipstick bold enough to make a statement.
+Barcelona – a deeper brown-based red lipstick bold enough to make a statement.
 It can be worn soft enough (one coat) for everyday use.
-Medium to dark skin swear by this shade!
+Warm skin and gingers swear by this shade!
 It’s deep and moody and beautiful.

 Best 3 Tips For Wearing Red Lipstick